SamStudio8/majora-docs/source/index.html.md

 <li><code>ct test_platform</code> ▶ <code>ct_#_test_platform (limit 2)</code></li>
 <li><code>ct test_target</code> ▶ <code>ct_#_test_target (limit 2)</code></li></ul>
 </blockquote>
+Some artifacts in Majora can be annotated with additional Metric objects.
+Metric objects group together specific information that allows for additional description of an artifact, but does not belong in the artifact itself.
+Each metric has its own namespace, containing a fixed set of keys.
+Some or all of the keys may need a value to validate the Metric.
+This endpoint allows you to submit the following Metrics:

 Namespace | Name | Description | Options
 --- | ---- | ----------- | -------